AFNetworking/AFIncrementalStore/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add AFIncrementalStore to your project.

-Here's an example podfile that installs AFIncrementalStore and its dependency, AFNetworking.
+Here's an example podfile that installs AFIncrementalStore and its dependency, AFNetworking:

 ### Podfile

 ```ruby